binance-chain/docs-site/docs/atomic-swap.md

 In its event log, you should see the `Swap-ID`.
 Then, you can call the `claim` function:
  * Function: *claim*
  * Prameters:
-    * _swapID: this is get from event, you can also calculate it from `calSwapID` function
+    * _swapID: this is get from event, you can also calculate it from `calSwapID` function. calSwapID(randomNumberHash, {deputy ethereum address}, {hex encoding client binance address})
     * _randomNumber: reveal your secret

 Example: https://ropsten.etherscan.io/tx/0x9cf7cc7891b86987c4eef59e3b4950324d656e6937a38b91786894f52c76f41b